Applying to Public Policy for Current Stanford Graduate Students

 - Two confidential letters of recommendation, one of which must be from a Stanford faculty member familiar with your academic work;

-If admitted, you will add the Public Policy degree program via the Graduate Authorization Petition found in Axess and you will submit an Enrollment Agreement Form for Students with Multiple Programs.
+If admitted, you will add the Public Policy degree program via the Graduate Authorization Petition.
+For joint degree students, you will also need to submit the "Tuition Agreement for Students with Multiple Programs" in Axess.

-The Public Policy graduate curriculum assumes that students have completed the following: Microeconomics (Stanford equivalent: ECON 50) and Multivariable Calculus (Stanford equivalent: MATH 51).
+The Public Policy graduate curriculum assumes that students have completed the following: Microeconomics (Stanford equivalent: ECON 50) and either Multivariable Calculus (Stanford equivalent: MATH 51) or Calculus (Stanford equivalent: MATH 21) plus autumn bootcamp.
 While the prerequisites are not required to be completed at the time of application, they must be completed prior to matriculation.
 Students should have at least some background in economics and calculus.
 You may view the Stanford equivalents of these courses at the Explore Courses website.
 Additional information about the prerequisite courses can also be found on the application form and in the FAQ.

 Public Policy students are never required to repeat a course which duplicates or is closely related to material they have already mastered.
 Students may propose a course substitution by completing the Course Petition Form.
 This flexibility does not reduce the unit requirements for any degree.